 Adur Rose : Scottish Enthusiasm

 Adur Rose is the boat used by Philip Bristow to research the material for Through The French Canals, first published in 1970.
 The cover illustration featured his Hillyard, then called Gay Wippet.
-Renamed Adur Rose in the mid 1980s, she's enthusiastically sailed these days by Philip Allison, attending many events and regattas around her home port in Scotland.
+Renamed Adur Rose in the mid 1980s, she was being sailed enthusiastically by Philip Allison in 2017, attending many events and regattas around her home port in Scotland.

 The introduction to the current 13th edition of Through The French Canals